BorderlessFramework/borderless/README.md

 ## How Will It Work?

-Developers use a language that can be executed / transpiled or compiled into the target running on all supported platforms.
+Developers use a language that can be executed / transpiled or compiled into target languages / executables, together covering all supported platforms.
 At the beginning we will use JavaScript, but WebAssembly can be another alternative for web, other languages compiled into target executables potentially too for non-web applications.

-All the functions that can be called are annotated or "registered" providing all the metadata needed to make a decision which environments can support running it and which have to delegate to the upstream execution environment(or potentially a mesh in the future).
+All the functions that can be called are annotated or "registered" providing all the metadata needed to make a decision which environments can support running it and which have to delegate to the upstream execution environment (or potentially a mesh in the future).

 Initially, registration will have to happen in the code, but we can imagine a compiler that could read annotations and even do code analysis to deduce some of the properties of the code.